 - Shredded BBQ Chicken - follow the recipe for this Instant Pot BBQ Chicken, but use 12 ounces of this sugar free bbq sauce to make it Whole30 approved.
 Use the shredded bbq chicken in salads or bowls!

 - Whole30 Hamburgers - replace the sesame scallion sauce in this recipe from WhitneyBond.com with whole30 bbq sauce to make delicious, healthy bbq burgers!
+Or replace the burger sauce in these Keto Burger Bowls with this bbq sauce for a tasty keto bbq burger bowl.

 - Whole30 BBQ Chicken Poppers - from Healthy Little Peach